Home The Methodist Church of New Zealand

 All applications require a Land Story.

-A letter will be sent from the Connexional Office confirming MCPC’s approval for the sale and advising the minimum permitted sale price.
-The letter may also outline various clause deletions and additions that are required in the Agreement for Sale and Purchase.
+A letter will be sent from the Connexional Office within 10 days after the meeting, confirming MCPC’s approval for the sale and advising the minimum permitted sale price.
+The letter may also outline clause deletions and additions required in the Agreement for Sale and Purchase.

 Consult the BOA’s lawyer.
 They can assist with drawing up the Agreement for Sale and Purchase and will be responsible for arranging the property settlement, land transfer and any mortgage repayment and discharge (if applicable).
 The parish will be asked to sign a letter of engagement.
-This is appropriate, as the BOA or the Connexional Office do not engage the lawyer.
+This is appropriate, as neither the BOA nor the Connexional Office engages the lawyer.

 Approvals automatically expire after 12 months but may be extended at MCPC’s discretion.
 Contact the Connexional Office if your property has not sold within 12 months and you wish to obtain an extension of the approval period.